 The Intellectual Property Office of New Zealand (IPONZ) is a business unit within the Ministry of Business, Innovation and Employment (MBIE).
 IPONZ’s trade mark, patent and design services are fully cost-recovered.
-This means that IPONZ charges fees to recover the costs of its services from those who directly benefit from holding IP rights.
+This means that IPONZ charges fees to recover the costs of its services from those who directly benefit from those services.

-IPONZ has recently carried out a routine review of our fees to support a more consistent and transparent approach to cost-recovery across the range of services that we provide.
+Between 2018 and 2019, IPONZ carried out a routine review of our fees to support a more consistent and transparent approach to cost-recovery across the range of services that we provide.